 If you’re purchasing a dutch oven for camping, make sure you get one with legs.
 Here’s a comprehensive guide to cooking with one over a campfire, which is very different from your home dutch oven.
 There are many tips for regulating the oven’s internal temperature, especially if there are wind or external temperatures to factor in.

 Omelet in a Bag: This is great if you have a large group of people.
-You can mix the eggs, divvy out the portions into plastic bags, then everyone can add their own mix-ins!
+You can mix the eggs, divvy out the portions into plastic bags, then everyone can add their own mix-ins like cheese, onions, mushrooms, bell peppers, and fresh herbs.
 If you want to cut down on dishes, just boil them right in the bags!

-Campfire Chili: A good campfire chili is filled with hearty ingredients.
+Campfire Chili: A good campfire chili is filled with hearty, savory ingredients.
 My favorite recipe has a red base with black beans, dark red kidney beans, a can of chipotle peppers in adobo sauce, diced tomatoes, chopped onions, garlic powder, and cumin.
+You can substitute or add lentils for some extra fiber and protein.
 You can add beef, too, if you have the means to keep it cold before.
 The secret?
 Add a can of beer, preferably a lager.
 You’ll thank me later.

 What Are Good Desserts for Camping?